H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: Random matrix applications

 are independent real Gaussian random variables such that

 Those fall into the general class of Gibbs measures considered in the previous section with the particular potential $V = \frac{1}{2}(x_1^2 + \dots + x_n^2)$.

-Our goal is to strengthen Corollary \ref{cor:random_matrices_polynomial} by proving explicit rates for the Kolmogorov distance.
-This improvement crucially depends on the results of \cite{HT05} about random matrices of the form \eqref{eq:block_matrix}, which we are going to recall now.
+Our goal is to strengthen Corollaries \ref{cor:random_matrices_polynomial} and \ref{cor:random_matrices_block} in the GUE case by proving explicit rates for the Kolmogorov distance.
+This improvement depends crucially on the results of \cite{HT05} about random matrices of the form \eqref{eq:block_matrix}, which we are going to recall now.

 Note that each random matrix like in \eqref{eq:block_matrix} is an element in $\M_{dN} \cong M_d(\C) \otimes \M_N$.
 For each $X = X^\ast \in M_d(\C) \otimes \M_N$, we define its \emph{matrix-valued Cauchy transform} by